 Posted by Mike Fontana on 21 Dec 2015

-Modern compensation models require providers to deliver comprehensive service for a fixed sum amount, marking a shift from payment for individual services.
-This fixed sum is often split between multiple providers, and funds may derive from multiple sources.
-With so many variables at play, the lack of a centralized payment processing system to help coordinate everything could put healthcare providers at a competitive disadvantage.
+Modern compensation models require providers to deliver comprehensive service for a fixed amount, a marked shift from payment for individual services.
+This fixed sum is often split between multiple providers, and funds may come from multiple sources.
+With so many variables at play, the lack of a centralized electronic solution to help coordinate everything could put healthcare providers at a competitive disadvantage.

 Healthcare providers must prepare for the accounting, payment collection, information collection, and consumer engagement necessary to stay connected and competitive.
 Proper preparation can help ensure that providers get paid for their services, create efficiencies that allow for better service, and provide the individual experience that healthcare consumers seek.

 To increase efficiency, paper EOBs can be turned into electronic copies.
 Data files can also be captured, analyzed, and uploaded to the respective PAS/PMS.
 Healthcare providers will have to properly account for, analyze, and disperse any ERA information internally and to their institutional partners.
 Electronic payments can be re-associated to claims with the proper ACH CCD+ and vCard process.
 Providers can work with payers who have the infrastructure in place to receive files and process multi-payment type provider requests, whether developed internally or acquired through partnerships with strong vendors (the more likely scenario).
 This would give providers the option to make accounts receivable payments decisions based on cash flow and operational resource needs at any specific point in time.